ernest-kiwele/mosquito/README.md

 A Mosquito command line interface is pretty much a code interpreter.
 The API allows for multiple scripting languages to be used, although currently only Groovy is supported.

+# Why Mosquito?

+Mosquito is not meant to be a replacement for such great HTTP clients as Postman or curl.
+It's just designed to be a better fit for developers, offering an interface that allows more than just request/response mechanics.
+Mosquito is more inspired by HTTPie in its spirit of simplifying things for the developer/user, but it takes things a bit further by providing an environment that not only makes requests, but also supports processing responses programmatically.

 # Building

 This is a simple maven project.
-The artifact can be run as a `jar` file or it can be compiled into a native image using GraalVM.
+The artifact is built into a `jar` file.
+When it's ready for distribution, it will be built into a native image using either jlink or GraalVM; but this is to be sorted out.

 ## Maven build